PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 {caption="Brier Score", path=model_performance_comprehensive_analysis/brier_score_ranking.json}

 Few observations from these rankings:
-- Average returns and Brier score tend to correlate well with model general performance.
+- Average returns and Brier score tend to correlate well with model general performance, cf below:

+{caption="Brier Score vs LMSys Arena score", path=model_performance_comprehensive_analysis/performance_vs_arena_score_brier.json}

 - While most models tested are not profitable, half of them beat the market baseline.
-And the mot recent/powerful ones tend to draw a profit.
+And the most recent/powerful ones draw a profit.

+This strongly hints that AI models are becoming better at forecasting!

 ## Analysis

-### Market behaviour
+### News and Prediction markets - Importance of actualisation

 News can have a sudden and massive impact on prediction markets, like when the news of [Zohran Mahmadi winning the Democratic primary](https://x.com/GlobeEyeNews/status/1937760643261825210) elicited a 40% change of the rate for his election over less than one hour.